-ENSC 3071 Practicum1-3

-Supervised practical experience provides students with the opportunity to integrate classroom instruction with on-the-job learning in areas of environmental science-related fields.
+ENSC 3071 Practicum 1-3 Supervised practical experience provides students with the opportunity to integrate classroom instruction with on-the-job opportunity to integrate classroom instruction with on-the-job learning in areas of environmental science-related fields.
 Prerequisite: INDS 3610.